 The intricate woven center of this strap adds both a cushioning component when worn across the chest or over the shoulder and intrigue when hanging from a knob.
 The knotted loops on either side can easily accommodate any sized yoga mat, rolled up blanket, or other cylindrical object.

-+ 23-feet of rope Size #6 3/16 is pictured here but you can use a wide variety of string or rope.
-Checking your local hardware and craft stores and buying in person is a good way to find just what you’re looking for.
++ 23 feet of rope Size #6 3/16 is pictured here but you can use a wide variety of cotton string or rope.
+I’ve had great luck with sourcing cotton rope at Knot and Rope Supply, but don’t forget to check your local hardware and craft stores and buying in person is a good way to find just what you’re looking for.
 You can also easily increase or decrease the length of the rope used to accommodate yogis of all sizes.

 For the cord: